reTHINK-project/use-cases/docs/D1.1/business-models/business-models.md

 **Interdomain C2C Relatioships:** where consumers from different domains can establish trustful adhoc relationships (e.g. H2H or M2M communications), with guaranteed levels of QoS if needed, avoiding the need to establish federations between service providers or ecosystems.

+**Intra-ecosystem B2B Relatioships (Partnerships):** Service Providers establish Business partnerships in a certain Ecosystem  ... *to be completed*

-**Interdomain B2B Relatioships:** Business from different ecosystems can establish trustful inter ecosystem B2B relationships (e.g. H2H or M2M communications), with guaranteed levels of QoS if needed, avoiding the need to establish federations between ecosystems.
+**Inter-ecosystem B2B Relatioships:** Business from different ecosystems can establish trustful inter ecosystem B2B relationships (e.g. H2H or M2M communications), with guaranteed levels of QoS if needed, avoiding the need to establish federations between ecosystems.
 Such relatioships should promote global sustainability where complementary ecosystems driven by different Business Roles can cooperate in some Business Use Cases.

 Different Business Models and Payment models can be used to economically sustain ecosystems.
 A few possible Business Models are elaborated and analised in ? .